MaksimDzhangirov/backendBankExample/docs/part32-eng.md

 ![](../images/part32/8.png)

-And in the events list, it says scaled up replica set `simple-bank-api-deployment` to 1.
+And in the `Events` list, it says scaled up replica set `simple-bank-api-deployment` to 1.
 All looks pretty normal.
 But why this deployment is not ready yet?
 Let's press `Enter` to open the list of pods that this deployment manages.